Skip to main content

 This teaching is amplified in worship songs, recovery ministries (“Let go and let God”), and the language of “yielding control.”
 On the more mystical end, some teachers equate “absolute surrender” with spiritual passivity, discouraging believers from initiative or discernment.
 However, others, such as C.S.
 Lewis, nuance “surrender” as an active surrendering of self-will—choosing God even when it is costly, not ceasing to choose altogether.

-The scriptures tell us self-denial is not a complete denial of self but of the old man for the purpose transformation and putting on the new self created in the likeness of God.
+The scriptures tell us self-denial is not a complete denial of self but of the old man for the purpose of transformation and putting on the new self created in the likeness of God.
 The old fleshly nature is opposed to the new spiritual nature, using the mind to lead us into things we do not want to do.
+Renewal of the mind therefore is the outcome of our reasonable service.

 The Dangers of Misapplied Surrender Theology